-Beginning in 2020 technology services will be expanding our digital docket signs to each individual courtroom with the goal of placing one additional sign outside each courtroom.
-This will eliminate the time and expense of paper dockets being printed and hung each day, while allowing us to react more quickly to schedule changes.
+Initially slated for 2020, beginning in 2021, Technology Services will be expanding our digital docket signs to each individual courtroom with the goal of placing one additional sign outside each courtroom.
+This will eliminate the time and expense of paper dockets being printed and hung each day while allowing us to react more quickly to schedule changes.